-- have a personal history of inflammatory bowel disease, such as ulcerative colitis and Crohn’s disease
+- have a personal history of ovarian cancer, polyps, or inflammatory bowel disease, such as ulcerative colitis and Crohn’s disease

 If you are more likely to develop colorectal cancer, your doctor may recommend screening at a younger age and more often.

-If you are older than age 75, talk with your doctor about whether you should be screened.
-For more information, read the current colorectal cancer screening guidelines from the U.S. Preventive Services Task Force (USPSTF).
+If you are older than 75, talk with your doctor about whether you should be screened for colorectal cancer.
+For more information, read the current colorectal cancer screening recommendations from the U.S. Preventive Services Task Force (USPSTF).

 Government health insurance plans, such as Medicare, and private insurance plans sometimes change whether and how often they pay for cancer screening tests.
 Check with your insurance plan to find out how often your plan will cover a screening colonoscopy.

 How do I prepare for a colonoscopy?